 In November 2020, there were 3.6 million Syrian refugees in Turkey, including Syrian Kurds and Syrian Turkmens.

-A 2020 Gezici Araştırma poll found that 28.5% of the Generation Z in Turkey identify as irreligious.
+A 2020 poll found that 28.5% of Generation Z in Turkey identify as irreligious.

 Between 1950 and 2020, Turkey's population more than quadrupled from 20.9 million to 83.6 million.

-In 2020, a survey indicated that 45% of respondents said that LGBT people should have equal rights.
+In 2020, a survey indicated that 45% of respondents in Turkey believed that LGBT people should have equal rights, an increase from a previous survey.

-In December 2021, President Recep Tayyip Erdoğan called for expanded official usage of Türkiye, stating that it "represents and expresses the culture, civilization, and values of the Turkish nation in the best way".
+In December 2021, President Recep Tayyip Erdoğan called for the expanded official usage of "Türkiye", stating that it best represents the Turkish nation's culture, civilization, and values.

-According to KONDA, in 2021, 6% of adult citizens identified as unbelievers.
+According to KONDA, the share of adult citizens in Turkey who identified as unbelievers increased to 6% in 2021.

-From 2011 to 2021, improvements in education access in Turkey included the quadrupling of pre-school institutions.
+From 2011 to 2021, improvements in education access included "one of the largest increases in educational attainment for 25-34 year-olds at upper secondary non-tertiary or tertiary education", and quadrupling of pre-school institutions.

 In 2021, 34% of the population were at risk of poverty or social exclusion, using the Eurostat definition.

-In 2021, 77% of adult citizens identified as ethnic Turks in a survey.
+In 2021, 77% of adult citizens identified as Turk in a survey.

 In 2021, Türkiye Scholarships, a government-funded program, received 165,000 applications from prospective students in 178 countries.

-In a survey in 2021, 4% of adult citizens in Turkey identified as Alevi, while 88% identified as Sunni.
+In 2021, a survey indicated that 4% of adult citizens in Turkey identified as Alevi, while 88% identified as Sunni.

-As of February 2022, Turkey had the second-largest standing military force in NATO, after the United States.
+As of February 2022, Turkey possesses the second-largest standing military force in NATO, following the United States, with an estimated 890,700 military personnel.

-In May 2022, the Turkish government requested the United Nations and other international organizations to officially use Türkiye in English, and the UN agreed.
+In May 2022, the Turkish government requested the United Nations and other international organizations to officially use "Türkiye" in English, and the UN agreed to the request.

 In 2022, Turkey ranked fifth in the world in the number of international tourist arrivals with 50.5 million foreign tourists.